What makes me different:

-My approach to life is all about BALANCE: a lifestyle defined by me; one that meets MY (& my pup’s) needs & allows for an even distribution of energy to all aspects of MY life.
-Notice I didn’t say equal - that’s because the right amount of balance for all of us looks & feels different.
-Again, we’re all different & have different needs.
+Now, when I say BALANCE here’s what I mean: a lifestyle defined by YOU; one that meets your pup’s AND your needs & allows for an even distribution of energy to all aspects of YOUR life.
+Notice I didn’t say equal - that’s because the right amount of balance for all of us looks & feels different (since we’re all different & have different needs).

 Now, in life (especially life with a dog), balance is everything - you must become the best you, be that you, & take care of that you before becoming what your pup (or anyone else) needs.
 Living this way creates a confidence in you that your pup will respond to & engage with more readily.
 So the work with & for your pup really starts with YOU!